 In the chic suburb where I teach, students pride themselves on their health and fitness.
 Most play severals sports (or one sport on several teams), fit easily into their Lululemon leggings, shop at Whole Foods, and consider themselves to be in tiptop shape.
 Ask them how much sleep they got last night, though, and things start to look a tad worrisome.
 Maybe even shocking.
 Many get about as much sleep as I did when I returned to work from maternity leave.
 Not a pretty sight.
 "Comment dit-on tired?" is one of their first questions in the fall.
+Our school district partnered recently with Challenge Success at Stanford to promote student wellbeing and redefine success apart from test scores.
+Part of the process involved surveying students and parents.
 This topic is relevant, perhaps even epidemic.
 But you know us teachers...we see epidemic, and we think: opportunity!

 Adding in a study of teens, screen time, and healthy sleep added an important dimension to my unit on les loisirs et la qualité de la vie.
 First, it provided students with new information that they did not have in L1 about the effects of screen time on their sleep.
 Second, it balanced out students' rosy portrayal of their wellbeing and allowed for a more nuanced self-assessment.
 All resources are pinned here.

 To open this sub-unit, I like to start by asking students how many hours they slept the previous night where their phone was during this time, and who chose the phone's location - them or their parents.
 Lots to talk about there, with many students interested to hear how other families roll.
 I've also had them line up by bedtime and compare their faces to the face pictured below, or survey class members about bedtime and number of hours slept per night.
 Next, students can look at 2 simple infographics to provide some helpful terms as a starting point: